 These are the two most confused terms in the nanny profession.
 I frequently encounter people using these terms interchangeably when they're not interchangeable.
 While similar, guaranteed hours and salary are not the same thing.
 Let me repeat, they.are.not.the.same.thing.
 Let's break it down:

 Guaranteed hours are exactly that -- hours that are guaranteed to a nanny so they can rely on a consistent paycheck.
 Say a nanny is hired for 40 hours/week, but sometimes the parents have off from work and don't have their nanny come in.
 Or sometimes the family travels and chooses not to take their nanny, so their nanny is off work during that time.
 With guaranteed hours, the nanny in this example would be paid their full 40 hours regardless of if they worked them or not.
 If the nanny only worked 30 hours, per the parents' request, the nanny would still be paid for 40.
 If the nanny worked 0 hours because the family went out of town for a week, the nanny would still be paid their 40 guaranteed hours.
-Why is this the industry standard and so important to offer to your nanny?
+Keep in mind, you CANNOT bank these hours and use them at a later time -- that is illegal.
+Why are guaranteed hours the industry standard and so important to offer to your nanny?
 Because it's fair and it makes sense.
 Remember, when employing a nanny, you are agreeing to provide someone with a living wage.
 A living wage not only means the pay must be fair, but it also means the pay must be consistent.
 It's simply not fair to expect your nanny to lose pay when they are willing and able to work, but you are forcing them not to.
 How would you feel if your boss told you not to come in for a week and that you wouldn't be paid?
 Just like you, nannies rely on consistent income to pay their bills -- even one day of lost wages can significantly impact a nanny's financial situation.

 If you are employing a nanny, even part-time, you should be offering guaranteed hours.
 It is the industry standard for ALL nannies (even new ones) to receive guaranteed hours.
 If you refuse to offer them or can't offer them, you should look into other forms of childcare because most nannies, especially experienced nannies, will not accept a position without guaranteed hours.
 Your nanny is blocking off that time for you each week and if for some reason you don't need your nanny to come in, that's your choice, not theirs.
 In fact, most daycares charge parents when kids miss days, so this is not an unheard of practice in the childcare industry.
 You might think it's easy for a nanny to just pick up extra hours elsewhere while you are on your week long vacation, but it's not.
 The stars really have to align for something like that to happen.
 Think about it -- the only way this works out is if by some chance your nanny gets connected with another family who happens to need coverage for that same exact week because their nanny is taking time off or something.
 Plus, talk about stressful.
 Can you imagine scrambling to find additional work because your boss told you that you were forced to take unpaid time off?